ossdhaval/mysite/source/while-coding/github-actions-notes.md

 #### list of workflow trigger events
 https://docs.github.com/en/actions/learn-github-actions/events-that-trigger-workflows

+#### A good reference of a major project that uses github action for ci-cd

+cpython which is official python interpreter: https://github.com/python/cpython

 #### Action that can build multiple dependent projects

 Here current repository needs BOM project, which is a separate project, to be built first.